 Punk Rock Flea Market Philly is one of the biggest in the US – gathering over 700 different vendors for three days – the best part is that each day has totally different vendors!
 One admission fee gets you in for the entire weekend!
 Rodney Anonymous from the Punk band, The Dead Milkmen, is known to attend and tweet live from this event.

 Seattle’s Punk Rock Flea Market combines vendors with bands and all the fun that accompanies a live show.
 Their PRFM’s are marketed with three simple words: bargains, bands, booze.
 Despite there being booze, this PRFM and all others as well, are all ages and family friendly.

 It is my hope that PRFM Lorain County can grow into a big festival with bands, food trucks and hundreds of different vendors from all over Ohio – but one step at a time!
 We have an amazing and dedicated volunteer committee committed to the growth and success of PRFM Lorain.

 We are growing so fast with not only our shows, but we have dedicated ourselves to constantly evolve and remain relevant.

-PRFM Lorain has plans for a crowdfundng to help us acquire the space we need to open a counterculture coffeehouse which will offer arts, music and literary classes for the public, including local children.
-We want to help change the landscape of downtown Lorain, while giving back to the community.
+PRFM Lorain County has plans for a crowdfunding to help us acquire the space we need to open a counterculture arts center with a coffeehouse which will offer arts, music, and writing classes for the public, including local children.
+We want to help change the landscape of Lorain County while giving back to the community.